The West Kernow Way – GPX and map

-The figure-of-eight format heads out to the most south westerly point of the UK mainland at Land’s End, then loops back down to the most southerly at Lizard Point.
-From there, it rolls north right across the Cornish peninsula to the historic mining heartland of Redruth before heading south again to finish at the iconic island of St Michael’s Mount.
+The figure-of-eight format heads out to the most south-westerly point of the UK mainland at Land’s End, then loops back down to the most southerly at Lizard Point.
+From there, it rolls north across the Cornish peninsula to the historic mining heartland of Redruth before heading south again to finish at the iconic island of St Michael’s Mount.

-While the tourist hotspots and main roads can be busy, the tracks and back roads that we’ve created this adventure mostly from are often totally deserted, letting you immerse yourself in the mystery and wildness of this rugged and proudly independent Celtic kingdom.
+While the tourist hotspots and main roads can be busy, the tracks and back roads from which we’ve mostly created this adventure are often totally deserted, letting you immerse yourself in the mystery and wildness of this rugged and proudly independent Celtic kingdom.

 The West Kernow Way uses a mixture of quiet lanes, cycle paths and bridleways that vary from smooth grass to loose rock or narrow singletrack sheep trails over moors.
-We’ve deliberately avoided any extreme technical sections, though, and we’d classify the route as a ‘blue’ difficulty rating using the off-road grading system (‘moderate’, suitable for people with some experience of off-road cycling, with some loose surfaces, ruts, roots, rocks and steep sections).
+Overall, we’d classify the route as a ‘Blue’ difficulty rating using the off-road grading system (‘moderate’, suitable for people with some experience of off-road cycling, with some loose surfaces, ruts, roots, rocks and steep sections).